Finding the best checking accounts for bad credit situations can be a daunting prospect, but several banks offer that specific access.

 Can I Be Denied a Checking Account?

-Anyone can be denied a checking account because every bank has a certain amount of discretion over who it chooses to do business with.
+Anyone can be denied a checking account because every bank has a certain amount of discretion over whom it chooses to do business with.
 A few specific reasons are more likely to result in being denied a checking account, especially if you’re seeking a regular checking account with a traditional banking company.

 If you’re concerned about the risk of being turned down for a checking or savings account, it may be worth looking over your credit report beforehand.
 Do some research to find a banking institution or financial company that offers checking account services without conducting a credit check.